Professor-G/arxiv-astro-summarizer/README.md

 # Documentation

-For technical details and an example of how to implement arxiv-astro-summarizer, check out the Documentation.
+For technical details and an example of how to implement arxiv-astro-summarizer, check out the Documentation: https://arxiv-astro-summarizer.readthedocs.io/en/latest/

 # How to Contribute?